-The Sturge-Weber Foundation Awards Dr. Naiem T. Issa with 2020 Lisa’s Research Grant
+The Sturge-Weber Foundation Awards Dr. Naiem T. Issa with the 2020 Lisa’s Research Grant

-The Sturge-Weber Foundation Awards Dr. Jack L. Arbiser with 2020 SWF Research Grant
+The Sturge-Weber Foundation Awards Dr. Jack L. Arbiser with the 2020 SWF Research Grant

 2019 SWF Grant Program Recipients